blog

 Lip Filler Migration – Understanding the Risks

 Migration occurs when filler moves from the original placement into surrounding tissue.
-While mild migration may not always be obvious, more significant movement can distort lip shape, blur the vermilion border, and create a heavy or unnatural appearance.
+Mild migration may not always be obvious.
+More significant movement can distort lip shape.
+It can blur the vermilion border.
+It can create a heavy or unnatural appearance.

 Why lip filler migration happens